-While attending a Cutting Edge Tables Games Conference in 2016 to promote my
+While attending a Cutting Edge Tables Games Conference in 2015 to promote my

 Poker For Roulette side bet, several of the break out session presenters

-the games are a little
+had games that are 'a little different'.

-"Pick A Number" used no device to determine the winner.
-And no device to indicate what
+"Pick A Number" used no device to determine the winner, and no device to indicate what

 number was selected by the player.
 'Ripe for cheating by the dealer' is an understatement.

-Despite the absurdity of the game, seeing the same clip multiple times in one afternoon, it
+Despite the absurdity of the game, seeing the same clip multiple times in one afternoon,

 made me wonder: Is there a way to make a fair version of the game, with a reasonable house edge?

-single bet, it's easy to come up with a comfortable house edge.
+bet, it's easy to come up with multiple pay tables, each with a comfortable house edge.
 Picking

 three cards also introduces the option of a Three Card Poker style side bet.

 those rare three card hands, and Pick A Card was born.